Hate writing? Not got many photos? Don’t worry.

 Provide a call to action for every page (avoid dead ends)

 The about page is more important than you might realise.
-This is where the business should reveal the individuals running the show.
+This is where the business should reveal the individuals running the show and state their intentions clearly.

-You’d be better off picking at least one primary location and creating a page about it.
+Pick at least one primary location and create a page about it.
 I would help you to get thinking and writing about the area in terms of how it relates to your business, how you serve the area, demonstrating expertise.

 Ideally, we would create a general page about your services/products, linking off to a subpage on each specific service/product.